Antonio Nardelli

 Lecce, 11 January 1920 – Flémalle (near Liège, Belgium), 17 December 2005

-La traviata in Ghent
+La traviata in Gent

-Duca di Mantova in Ghent
+Duca di Mantova in Gent

 Enzo in La Gioconda, wearing Tito Schipa's necklace